chrispanayotov/projects-repo/README.md

 # projects-repo
-Repo for all kind of mini-projects
+Repo for all kind of mini-projects (deprecated)